squirrel-project/website/README.md

 roslaunch squirrel_website server.launch
 ```

-You can now browse to the url http://localhost:9000 and get a live update whenever you edit aby html file located in squirrel_website/html.
+You can now browse to the url http://localhost:9000 and get a live update whenever you edit any html file located in squirrel_website/html.

 # Remote updating